The ACL EVE 1 busboard is used to distribute the operating voltages of a power supply unit to supply up to 20 modules in a Eurorack case.

 This is reflected in minimal potential differences between the power supply unit and between all connection terminals of the modules and the terminals, which almost completely eliminates any couplings between modules and the resulting interference.

-Furthermore, a CV and a gate bus are available up to 4 times (2x top and 2x bottom, each bridged by a jumper).
+Furthermore, a CV and a gate bus are available up to four times (two at the top and two at the bottom, each bridged by a jumper).
 These are consequently shielded from each other and from the voltage bars and thus cannot influence each other or other voltage bars (+/- 12V, +5V) by crosstalk, which further rounds off the "low-noise design".